Canon 1Ds Mark II vs 1DX

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1Ds Mark II and the 1DX have been discontinued, but can regularly be found used on eBay.
 The 1Ds Mark II was replaced by the Canon 1Ds Mark III, while the 1DX was followed by the Canon 1DX Mark II.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1Ds Mark II vs 1DX